SpikePoint: An Efficient Point-based Spiking Neural Network for Event Cameras Action Recognition: SpikePoint

 \subsection{Event cloud}

 Event streams are time-series data that record spatial intensity changes in chronological order.
 Each event can be represented by $e_m = (x_m, y_m, t_m, p_m)$, where $m$ represents the event number, $x_m$ and $y_m$ denote the spatial coordinates of the event, $t_m$ indicates the timestamp of the event, and $p_m$ denotes the polarity of the event.
-To facilitate the effective processing of action recognition data, it is common practice to divide a sample $AR_{raw}$ into some sliding windows $AR_{clip}$ by the next formula.
+It is common practice to divide a sample $AR_{\text{raw}}$ into some sliding windows $AR_{\text{clip}}$ by the next formula to facilitate the effective processing of action recognition data.

-where $L$ is the length of the sliding window, $k$ and $l$ represent the start and end event's number of the $i_{th}$ sliding window, and $n_{win}$ is the number of the sliding window.
-To apply the Point Cloud method, four-dimensional events in a $clip$ have to be normalized and converted into a three-dimensional spacetime event $AR_{point}$.
+where $L$ is the length of the sliding window, $k$ and $l$ represent the start and the end event number of the $i_{\text{th}}$ sliding window, and $n_{\text{win}}$ is the number of the sliding window.
+To apply the Point Cloud method, four-dimensional events in a clip have to be normalized and converted into a three-dimensional spacetime event $AR_{\text{point}}$.
 A straight way to do this is to convert $t_m$ into $z_m$ and ignore $p_m$:

 With $z_m = \frac{t_m - t_k}{t_l-t_k} \mid m\in (k,l)$, and $x_m$,$y_m$ are also normalized between $[0,1]$.
-After pre-processing, the event cloud is converted into the pseudo-Point Cloud, which comprises explicit spatial information $(x,y)$ and implicit temporal information $t$.
+After pre-processing, the event cloud is regarded as the pseudo-Point Cloud, which comprises explicit spatial information $(x,y)$ and implicit temporal information $t$.
 Through pseudo-Point Cloud, SpikePoint is capable of learning spatio-temporal features which is crucial for action recognition.